GEOS-DEV/GEOS/src/docs/sphinx/advancedExamples/validationStudies/wellboreProblems/casedContactThermoElasticWellbore/Example.rst

    :width: 600
    :figclass: align-center

-   Displacement jumps across the casing-cement and cement-rock interfaces
+   Displacement jumps across the casing-cement and cement-rock interfaces at 1e5 seconds.

 The GEOS results and analytical results for temperature distribution around the cased wellbore is shown in the figures below: